roboscienceorg/book/source/Terms/Terms_Problems.rst

       Half disk.

 #.
 Is the differential drive motion model given by
-   :eq:`eqn:DDequationsTerms`  holonomic?
+   :eq:`ddkinematicsmodel`  holonomic?
 Why or why not?

 #.
 When inflating an obstacle, how much do you inflate it by?